SquadcastHub/squadcasthub.github.io/pages/mydoc/bitbucket.md

 This document will help you integrate Bitbucket with Squadcast.

-[Bitbucket](https://bitbucket.org/) is a Git-based source code repository hosting service owned by Atlassian.
-Bitbucket offers both commercial plans and free accounts with an unlimited number of private repositories.
+[Bitbucket](https://bitbucket.org/) is a Git-based source code repository hosting service.

 Route detailed alerts from Bitbucket to the right users in Squadcast.